MootazMedhatEzzat/SCS359-Software-Security/README.md

 Cairo University
 Faculty of Computers and Artificial Intelligence
-Web-Engineering Course (Spring 2024)
+Software Security Course (Spring 2024)

-This presentation is a comprehensive overview of WordPress, the most popular web content management system (WCMS).
-It covers the fundamental concepts of content management systems (CMSs), highlights the top 5 WCMSs in 2023, and delves into the key features of WordPress.
-Attendees will learn about the differences between WordPress.org and WordPress.com, and see a simple live demo to understand the practical applications of WordPress.
-This presentation is part of the term work for the Web-Engineering course taught by Dr. Nour Mahmoud at the Faculty of Computers and Artificial Intelligence, Cairo University.
+This presentation is a comprehensive overview of Digital Signatures, a secure way to authenticate and verify the integrity of digital messages and documents.
+It covers the fundamental concepts of traditional signatures, electronic signatures, and dives deep into digital signatures.
+The presentation explains how digital signatures work, the benefits of using them, and the cryptographic techniques involved.
+Attendees will understand the role of certificate authorities (CAs) and the process of obtaining and verifying digital signatures.
+This presentation is part of the term work for the Software Security course taught by Dr. Basheer Abdel Fatah Youssef at the Faculty of Computers and Artificial Intelligence, Cairo University.